Konrad Marshall is a journalist, lecturer, would-be carpenter, husband, father,

-long suffering INSUFFERABLE Richmond Football Club fan, slow smoked barbecue enthusiast, small batch bourbon sipper and sometimes-but-not-often-enough long distance runner.
-He has worked in public relations but also suburban fence building, and now plies his trade as a staff writer with Good Weekend magazine.
+long suffering insufferable Richmond Football Club fan, slow smoked barbecue enthusiast, small batch bourbon sipper and sometimes-but-not-often-enough long distance runner.
+He has worked in public relations but also suburban fence building, and now plies his trade as a senior writer with Good Weekend magazine.
 Before that, his work appeared in The Age, The Sydney Morning Herald, The (Melbourne) Magazine, The Indianapolis Star, The Florida Times-Union and The Post-Star.

 Konrad is also the author of “Yellow & Black: A Season with Richmond” (Slattery Media), a book that tracks the remarkable rise of the Richmond Football Club in 2017, as they recovered from a 13th place finish to win the most unlikely of premierships, breaking a 37-year drought.
-Marshall was embedded with the Tigers for two years, attending matches and training, sitting in on everything from opposition analysis meetings to match reviews, culture and leadership sessions to the coach’s box.
-The book provides a rare and detailed look at life inside an AFL club, set against the backdrop of a magical season.
+Marshall subsequently published “Stronger & Bolder: Inside the 2019 AFL Finals Series with Richmond” and then “The Hard Way: The Story of Richmond’s 13th Premiership” through Hardie Grant.

 In service to the story, Konrad has performed live as a drag queen (Miss Indy Starlet), paddled the length of the Yarra River in winter, trained and worked as a registered taxi driver, and briefly reinvented himself as perhaps the worst ever tabloid sex columnist.

 He very much enjoys American magazine writing, by everyone from Norman Mailer to Joan Didion, Tom Wolfe to Tom Junod, Gary Smith to David Grann, William Langewiesche to Nick Paumgarten – each of whom writes about the strange and the beautiful.

 Konrad is very, very bad at telling stories in person, which is why he writes.
 His stories often take quite a while to read, but are hopefully worth it.
 He is fairly certain that using the third-person here hasn’t fooled you into thinking someone else wrote this blurb on his behalf.